 Good communication between the home and school is a dual responsibility shared by parents and staff.
-The school communicates regularly with parents in a number of ways such as, Sentral, Happenings, Term Overviews, SeeSaw, Parent Teacher Interviews and Meetings.
+The school communicates regularly with parents in a number of ways such as, Sentral, Happenings, Class Dojo, Parent Teacher Interviews and Meetings.
+Sentral is our primary source and platform for communication.
+Parents are encouraged to access the Sentral calendar on a regular basis to stay up to date with dates and times for school events and activities.

 Parents are invited to communicate with the school if and when necessary to do so.
-To assist parents in knowing who and how best to communicate, we have provided some guidelines.
+To assist parents in knowing who and how best to communicate, we have provided some guidelines below.

-Depending on the concern or question that a parent may have, the following process should be used:
+Depending on the concern or question that a parent may have, these processes should be followed.

-Identify who the most appropriate person is to respond to the matter in the first instance.
+• Identify who the most appropriate person is to respond to the matter in the first instance.
 The table below will help to guide you.

-Classroom/Playground Matter Student Support Matter
+Classr oom/Playground Matter Student Support Matter

-Class Teacher 1.
+1. Class Teacher 1.
 Class Teacher

-2. Principal Student Support Leader
+2. Principal 2.
+Student Support and Wellbeing Leader

-· 3.
-Principal
+3. Principal

 Worship Matter School Board Matter

-Class Teacher School Board Chairperson
+1. Class Teacher 1.
+School Board Chairperson

-2. Mission and Ministry Leader 2.
+2. Culture and Mission Leader 2.
 Principal

-Social/Emotional Learning and Teaching Matter
+Social/Emotional Learning and Teaching Matter Learning and Teaching Matter

-Class Teacher Class Teacher
+1. Class Teacher 1.
+Class Teacher

-Student Support Leader Instructional Leader
+2. Student Support and Wellbeing Leader 2.
+Curriculum and Pedagogy Leader

 3. Principal 3.
 Principal

-Finance Matter Bus Matter
+Financ ce Matter Bus Matter

-Business Manager Business Manager
+1. Business Manager 1.
+Business Manager

 2. Principal 2.
 Principal

-Medical Matter
+Medical Matter Changes to Transport Arrangements or to

-Class Teacher
+1. Class Teacher Arrange Early Pick Up

-2. Administration Officer
+2. Administration Officer 1.
+Front Office

-- Communicate with the appropriate person to make a suitable time to discuss the matter.
-Meeting arrangements can be made through a phone call, Sentral message, email or conversation.
-The staff member will respond to your request as soon as it is possible to do so. - It is always best practice to address the matter in person, however, a phone call will suffice if it isn't possible to meet in person.
+• Communicate with the appropriate person to make a suitable time to discuss the matter.
+Meeting arrangements can be made through a phone call, Sentral message, email or Loxton Lutheran School Parent Handbook - Page 29 conversation.
+The staff member will respond to your request as soon as it is possible to do so.

+- It is always best practice to address the matter in person, however, a phone call will suffice if it isn't possible to meet in person.
 Emails or written messages are not effective for processing a grievance as resolution is hard to achieve and meaning can be lost.
 It is not appropriate to use email or written messages to vent in an emotional manner under any circumstance. - When meeting, come prepared with facts or questions.
 If possible, give these to the staff member prior to the meeting to allow them time to gather data and to be able to respond most effectively.
 Be prepared to listen to all points of view as often we don't have all the facts. - Should parents have concerns about a child other than their own, then this needs to be done through the class teacher or the Principal.
 Under no circumstances are parents permitted to approach children in the school to address issues.
 It is also unhelpful and not appropriate to make direct contact with other parents regarding the school matter. - The table above outlines the personnel who are in the first instance, most appropriate to contact.
-Should a parent believe that the matter hasn't been resolved after meeting with this person and after allowing for a reasonable amount of time or opportunity for the matter to be resolved, then the Principal, is next to contact. - Loxton Lutheran School has a Grievance Policy on the school website which parents can enact on, should they believe they need to. - The guidelines outlined above can successfully facilitate full and fair discussion of all points of view surrounding an issue and quickly lead to satisfactory outcomes for all involved.
+Should a parent believe that the matter hasn't been resolved after meeting with this person and after allowing for a reasonable amount of time or opportunity for the matter to be resolved, then the Principal, is next to contact. - Loxton Lutheran School has a Complaints Handling (Grievance) Policy on the school website which parents can enact on, should they believe they need to. - The guidelines outlined above can successfully facilitate full and fair discussion of all points of view surrounding an issue and quickly lead to satisfactory outcomes for all involved.